dimitarminchev/CPC/01_Intro/README.md

+# 1.3.1.
+Anatomy of a Problem
+TODO

+# 1.3.2.
+Input/OutPut
+TODO

-# The Ad Hoc Problems
+# 1.4.
+The Ad Hoc Problems

 We will terminate this chapter by discussing the first proper problem type in the ICPCs and IOIs: The Ad Hoc problems.
 According to USACO [48], the Ad Hoc problems are